 Don’t forget to log into our Wi-Fi network for free unlimited access on campus using your Unikey and password.

-Once you’ve done all that, make sure you reward yourself with some fun, which is what the USU's Welcome Week festival is here for.
+Once you’ve done all that, make sure you reward yourself with some fun, which is what the USU's Welcome Day Festival is here for.

 Don’t be afraid to ask.
 Feel free to approach your fellow students or our friendly staff wearing ‘Ask me’ badges and ask about anything you can’t find or figure out during Welcome Week.